Cornershop: Further activities and recent years: 2002–present

 Cornershop's next official release was the 2002 album Handcream for a Generation.
 The album was recorded between 2000 and 2001 at West Orange Studios in Preston, Lancashire, and Eastcote Studios in London, with Singh producing most of the album and Rob Swift co-producing two tracks.
 Drawing on soul, funk, disco, house, reggae, and psychedelic rock, featuring instruments like sitar and tabla, the album also featured a collaboration with Noel Gallagher on guitar.
-Two singles, "Lessons Learned from Rocky I to Rocky III" and "Staging," peaked at 37 and 80 on the UK Singles Chart.
+Two singles, "Lessons Learned from Rocky I to Rocky III" and "Staging", peaked at 37 and 80 on the UK Singles Chart, respectively.
 Cornershop promoted the album with UK and US tours, festival appearances, and performances with Oasis.

 Despite initial success, Cornershop parted ways with Wiiija in October 2002 due to low album sales.
 Since 2003, they have reportedly been working on a film about London's independent music scene.
-In 2004, they released Topknot with Bubbley Kaur on Rough Trade Records, followed by the 2006 single Wop the Groove, featuring Rowetta from Happy Mondays.
-Their song "Candyman" was later used in Nike's LeBron James VI shoe commercial, The Six "Chalk," in 2008.
-In July 2009, they released the album Judy Sucks a Lemon for Breakfast, led by the single "The Roll-Off Characteristics (Of History in the Making)," on their label, Ample Play.
+In 2004, they released Topknot with Bubbley Kaur on Rough Trade Records, followed by the 2006 single "Wop the Groove", featuring Rowetta from Happy Mondays.
+Their song "Candyman" was later used in Nike's LeBron James VI shoe commercial, The Six "Chalk", in 2008.
+In July 2009, they released the album Judy Sucks a Lemon for Breakfast, led by the single "The Roll-Off Characteristics (Of History in the Making)" on their label, Ample Play.

-In 2011, Cornershop were awarded a prize for Commitment to Scene in the UK Asian Music Awards. and released Cornershop and the Double 'O' Groove Of, a collaborative album with Punjabi folk singer Bubbley Kaur, which was critically acclaimed.
-They also launched the "Singhles Club," a subscription service featuring musical collaborations and digital artwork.
+In 2011, Cornershop were awarded a prize for Commitment to Scene at the UK Asian Music Awards, and released Cornershop and the Double 'O' Groove Of, a collaborative album with Punjabi folk singer Bubbley Kaur, which was critically acclaimed.
+They also launched the "Singhles Club", a subscription service featuring musical collaborations and digital artwork.
 Their eighth album, Urban Turban, came out in May 2012, followed by their ninth album, Hold On It's Easy, in February 2015.
 In July 2015, they released the single "Pinpoint" with Welsh singer Angharad Van Rijswijk, aka Accü.

+In 2016, American vice-presidential candidate Tim Kaine talked at length to Rolling Stone magazine about how Cornershop is one of his favorite bands.

-In 2017, they gave an instrumental track called 'Demon is a Monster' to the anti-Brexit podcast 'Remainiacs' as a theme tune.
+In 2017, the band released "Demon Is a Monster", an instrumental track and theme for the anti-Brexit podcast Remainiacs.
 The track was then released digitally.
 Cornershop are fiercely anti-Brexit.
 In March 2020, they released a new album, England Is a Garden to generally positive reviews.
-The first official video from the album accompanying the track 'St Marie Under Canon' was released in February 2020.
+The first official video from the album accompanying the track "St Marie Under Canon" was released in February 2020.

+The band released the single "Bounce and Salute", featuring Bubbley Kaur, in July 2026.